twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * All versions can save all unaltered opened fonts from the menu (**File: Save All**).
 Windows 2000 & above shows a critical error that reads **List index out of bounds** with a zero code if done repeatedly.
 * Exiting the program when saving fonts may create invalid font(s) and play the Critical Stop sound from the PC speakers.
 * The program shows a critical error that reads **access violation** when exiting while during some operations – the font(s) may be invalid.
-* Glyphs stored in the clipboard (version 1.0 until 6.0) will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
-Version 7.0 & above currently stores the words **Font Data**.
+* Glyphs in the clipboard (version 1.0 until 6.0) will have either say **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
+Version 7.0 & above currently says **Font Data**.
 * **Edit: Delete** is not dimmed on startup or when closing other dialogs in old versions.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time when used in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program shows a critical error when using **Complete Composites** in some glyphs in the Private Use Area (old versions only).
 After that, these glyphs cannot be recovered.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
 * Despite FontCreator 5.6 having unused content and using non-standard resource layout, [UPX](https://upx.github.io/) can't test the executable file (NotPackedException: not packed by UPX) but the executable file compresses successfully with or without parameters.
-* In new fonts, the international currency sign (¤) is mapped in the Macintosh Roman glyph mapping list but not the euro (€) which is mapped by the same codepoint (219).
+* In new fonts (verison 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) mapping to the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding while version 7.0 (2013-04-25) & above uses Unicode.
 Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts (except in Simplified Chinese) and when exporting kerning pairs, instead of e.g. using &lt;&lt; (much less than) for certain symbols like opening guillemot use a backslash (\\) and the hexadecimal code of any character as escape code, e.g. \\00AB.

 ## Unregistered version limitations
-As FontCreator is pay shareware, the unregistered version has a grace period of 30 days.
 If registration is not performed during the grace period, the following restrictions will be imposed on the version number:
 * All versions – `TSPLASHFORM` is shown on startup.
-The window will add a word to the title bar and the registration information in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` will show strings stating that the program is not registered.
+The window will add **(UNREGISTERED)** to the title bar and the registration information in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` will show strings stating that the program is not registered.
 After a grace period of 30 days, the paragraph changes in `TSPLASHFORM`.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, a nag screen is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
-In this case, fonts cannot be installed or exported, OpenType collections cannot be extracted and tested fonts won't be automatically hinted.
+In this case, fonts cannot be installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) and 7.5 (2013-08-02) – The program will create subsetted versions when testing, installing or exporting fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted.
 * 12.0.0.2543 (2019-07-10) until 12.0.0.2547 (2019-09-12) – The program will add watermarks when generating fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted.

-Under the **Help** menu is an item labeled **Register...** (in version 12.0 the same item is in the **Buy** menu along with **Buy Now**) when this executed a screen will pop up giving the registration code.
+Under the **Help** menu is an item labeled **Register...** (in version 12.0 the same item is in **Help: Buy** along with **Buy Now** and in version 3.0 until 6.5 the same item is in `TTIPOFTHEDAYFORM`) when this executed a screen will pop up giving the registration code.

 ## Windows version compatibility
 * Windows Vista and later – 12.0.0.2547